CristianCabSan/LUMES/README.md

-# LUMES: An LLM-UnderpinnedMethod for Early Stopping toAccelerate Bayesian Optimization inPredictive Maintenance
+# LUMES: An LLM-Underpinned Method for Early Stopping toAccelerate Bayesian Optimization inPredictive Maintenance

 TFM project.
 An **LLM acts as an early-stopping judge** for Bayesian optimization (BO) over **pre-computed learning curves** from the `CURVES` meta-dataset (consumed